 Eligible Applicants: Pursuant to the Maritime Transportation Security Act of 2002, as amended (MTSA), DHS established a risk based grant program to support maritime security risk management.
 Funding is directed towards the implementation of Area Maritime Security Plans (AMSP) and Facility Security Plans (FSP) among port authorities, facility operators, and State and local government agencies that are required to provide port security services.
 In administering the grant program, national, economic, energy, and strategic defense concerns based upon the most current risk assessments available shall be taken into account.

-Certain ferry systems are eligible to participate in the FY 2013 PSGP and receive funds.
-However, any ferry system electing to participate and receive funds under the FY 2013 PSGP will not be eligible to participate under the FY 2013 Transit Security Grant Program (TSGP) and will not be considered for funding under the FY 2013 TSGP.
-Likewise, any ferry system that participates in the TSGP will not be eligible for funding under the PSGP.
+Certain ferry systems were eligible to participate in the FY 2013 PSGP and receive funds.
+However, any ferry systems that elected to participate and accept awards under the FY 2013 PSGP was not eligible for the FY 2013 Transit Security Grant Program (TSGP).
+Likewise, any ferry systems that elected to apply for funding under TSGP were not considered for funding under the PSGP.

 By law, DHS must direct these funds to the Nation’s highest risk ports.
 To comply with this requirement, the PSGP covers a total of 145 ports identified as critical.
 Based upon USCG recommendations, these ports are aggregated into 90 discrete port funding areas.
 Eligible entities within other Port Areas covered by an AMSP may also apply for PSGP funds.